awsdocs/amazon-efs-user-guide/doc_source/accessing-fs.md

 ![\[Amazon EFS console file system details, network tab.\]](http://docs.aws.amazon.com/efs/latest/ug/images/console2-avalability-zone-efs.png)

    On this page, for existing mount targets, you can add and remove security groups, or delete the mount target\.
 You can also create new mount targets\.
+**Note**
+For file systems that use One Zone storage classes, you can only create a single mount target that is in the same Availability Zone as the file system\.
    + To remove a security group from a mount target, choose **X** next to the security group ID\.
    + To add a security group to a mount target, choose **Select security groups** to display a list of available security groups\.
 Or, enter a security group ID in the search field at the top of the list\.
    + To queue a mount target for deletion, choose **Remove**\.
 **Note**
 Before deleting a mount target, first unmount the file system\.
    + To add a mount target, choose **Add mount target**\.
-This is available only if mount targets do not already exist in each Availability Zone for the Region\.
+This is available only for file systems that use Standard storage classes, and if mount targets do not already exist in each Availability Zone for the AWS Region\.

 1. Choose **Save** to save any changes\.<a name="change-vpc-console2"></a>